 At night, there was even a storytime in the lobby and the kids were entranced.

 The best part?
 The price.
 It was a fraction of the cost of a trip to Puerto Rico, we were able to bring our car so we had flexibility on where we ate, and we didn’t have to worry about perfectly packed bags and decisions on what to bring.

 We didn’t know what the expected but we were pleasantly surprised!

-I've collected a few of the lessons learned, hacks, and other tips that we learned after our first trip (since I first wrote this post, we’ve gone back and included additional tips too) there.
+I’ve collected a few of the lessons learned, hacks, and other tips that we learned after our first trip (since I first wrote this post, we’ve gone back and included additional tips too) there.

 Booking Your Room